 Number of audio channels: The DS has 16 audio channels.
 We can configure to play 16, 8, 4 or only 2 channels.
 This speeds up things too.
 There is no "cracking" sound (as in the overclocking option) but you will feel a lack of notes in the played songs.

 Sound Mode: There are 3 different sound modes: ASYNC (the sound is NOT synchronized with the emulation), SYNC (the sound IS synchronized with the emulation) and SYNC INTERPOLATED (the sound is synchronized, and also an interpolation is performed to try to make audio smoother).
 Interpolation makes emulation slightly slower, although in many situations this speed difference is barely noticeable.

 If your game sounds bad, consider changing the sound mode.
 Also, keep in mind that "SYNC" and "SYNC INTERPOLATED" modes don't work well with overclocked sound, so if you selected any overclock value, be sure to choose the ASYNC mode here.

 JIT/Dynamic recompiler: This should be ALLWAYS ENABLED, because everything will run faster.
 Please, if you find a game that needs to disable the dynamic recompiler to run, let me know.
 If a game runs too fast, you can disable the dynamic recompiler, and it will run slower.

-Limit to 60 FPS: This options limits the speed of the emulator, trying to avoid it running too fast.
+Limit to 60 FPS: This option limits the speed of the emulator, trying to avoid it running too fast.
 Enable this option if you feel that a game is running too fast, and you will hopefully get proper speed.
-Obviously, this option should not be used if a game is not running too fast.
+Obviously, this option is not needed if a game is not running too fast.